rocky-linux/documentation/docs/books/learning_ansible/09-working-with-jinja-template.md

 This step ensures that the configuration changes are applied consistently across your infrastructure.

-## Building a Complete File with Loops and Complex Data Structures
+## Building a complete file with loops and complex data structures

-### Step 1: Enhance the Jinja Template
+### Step 1: enhance the Jinja template

 Extend your Jinja template to handle loops and complex data structures.
 Here's an example for configuring a hypothetical application with multiple components: